1and1/oneandone-cloudserver-sdk-ruby/docs/reference.md

 puts "Adding an IP to the server..." response = server.add_ip
 ```
+You may pass in an optional `timeout` value (in minutes) which stops the `wait_for()` method from polling after the given amount of time.  `timeout` is set to 25 minutes by default.
+You may also set the `interval` value (in seconds).
+The default value for `interval` varies by class.

 # <a name="attributes"></a>Class Attributes

 When creating a new resource (Server, Image, etc) the class object will automatically parse the returned JSON response and store its unique ID for later use.
-This allows you to perform further actions on the resource without having to pass in its unique identifier every time.
+This allows you to perform further actions on the resource without having to pass its unique identifier each time.
 The ID is stored in the `id` attribute.

+In addition to the `id` attribute, you also have access to the following:
+- `first_ip`: the initial IP address assigned to your new server.
+- `first_password`: the initial password for connecting to your new server.
+- `specs`: hash containing all attributes parsed from JSON response.

+`specs` allows you to access any other information from your resource that you might want to use in future operations.  `specs` is updated every time you call `reload()`, and is also continuously updated throughout the duration of `wait_for()`'s execution.

-If we extend our previous example, notice how we add a load balancer to the server's IP:
+If we extend our previous example, notice how we add a load balancer using the `first_ip` attribute:

 ```
 require 'oneandone'